Montclair School Vote

 How much would taxpayers save by choosing a 10-year annual payment of $1.46M (monitor salary plus state aid reduction) instead of a one-time payment of $12.6M?

 Imagine a joint taxpayer account with $12.6 million, growing at a 7% annual interest rate.
 This account represents all the bank accounts of all the taxpayers.
 It's a hypothetical account used to determine the monetary value of the state package.
 This account is only associated with the taxpayers, and is not tied to the school district.
 Two courses of action are available: Path one is an immediate, full contribution to the school district.
-Path two involves ten annual payments of $1.46 million (roughly $130 per taxpayer per year) to compensate the school district for the loan repayment and monitor salary.
+Path two involves ten annual payments of $1.46 million (roughly $130 per taxpayer per year) to compensate the school district for the lost state aid and monitor salary.
 The benefit of path two is the continued interest accumulation on the account's non-disbursed funds.

 Path 1: Pay Upfront